core-wg/yang-cbor/draft-ietf-core-sid-latest.md

   leaf module-name {
     type yang:yang-identifier;
     description
-      "Name of the YANG module associated with this \".sid\" file.";
+      "Name of the YANG module associated with this .sid file.";
   }

   leaf module-revision {
     type revision-identifier;
     description
-      "Revision of the YANG module associated with this \".sid\" file.
+      "Revision of the YANG module associated with this .sid file.
        This leaf is not present if no revision statement is defined in the YANG module.";
   }